OTI Festival 1978: Reception

-The audience figures just as happened in the previous year, reached the level of 300 million viewers.
-The show was acclaimed due to the successful debut of the four participating Chilean broadcasters in the color broadcasting.
-The quality of the sound system and the stage were also highly valued by the media.
+The festival had an estimated potential global audience of 300 million viewers.
+In Chile, the show was acclaimed due to the successful organization of the four Chilean broadcasters, and the fact that it was one of the first color broadcasts in the country.
+The quality of the sound system and the stage were also highly valued by the national media.

-Denise de Kalafe saw her already solid career boosted, not only in Brazil, but also in Mexico, where she found a fervorous fanbase.
-Her success in that country led her to move to Mexico.
-She holds the dual Mexican-Brazilian citizenship.
+Denise de Kalafe's career was boosted not only in Brazil, but also in Mexico, where she found a growing fanbase.
+Her success in that country led to her move to Mexico.
+She holds a dual Mexican-Brazilian citizenship.

 The Mexican entrant, Lupita D'Alessio was arguably the most acclaimed performer and the most remembered one after the festival.
 In fact, she turned into one of the most recognised female vocalist in all Latin America.
 Her third place in the contest launched her career in all the Spanish speaking world to the point that she has released more than twenty studio albums and hit songs.
 Her success in the festival also boosted her acting career in famous Telenovelas during the 1970s and 1980s decades.
 She also took part in one film during her career.

 The Spanish singer-songwriter Chema Purón also saw his career expanded.
 As a singer, he released five albums after his participation in the OTI Festival.
 During his career he composed many song for both Spanish and Latin American singers such as the Venezuelan José Luis Rodríguez.
 He also composed many Spanish entries in both the OTI Festival and in the Eurovision Song Contest, such as "Colgado de un sueño" for Serafín Zubiri and "Vuelve conmigo" for Anabel Conde (which got the second place in the Eurovision Song Contest 1995).

 Other contestants such as Salvadoran Álvaro Torres, Colombian Billy Pontoni, and Puerto Rican Rafael José saw their careers boosted.